skillrepos/workspace/labs.md

 ![Dev interfaces](./images/ws20.png?raw=true "Dev interfaces")

 5. Workspace presents us with a screen where we can enter standard commands to build, test, and run our code.
 You can input a command directly in the appropriate field or click on the light bulb icon at the end to have Copilot suggest a command.
-Since this is a flask app, we can just add the command flask run for the Run entry.
+For example, if our app was a flask app, we could just add the command *flask run* for the Run entry.

 ![Run command](./images/ws21.png?raw=true "Run command")